Finally Showing Up

 There’s a fire inside me I’ve been holding onto for a while now.

-Not because it wasn’t ready—but because I wasn’t sure if I was.
+Not because it wasn’t ready, but because I wasn’t sure if I was.

-That quiet but undeniable moment where staying small just doesn’t feel like safety anymore.
+But I think I’ve reached that point.
+That quiet moment where staying small just doesn’t feel like safety anymore.

 It feels like delay.